Managing DNS for non-cPanel domains

-- To add a new domain click on either the green + at the top, or the green Create a new DNS zone banner
+- Select DNS Records from the left-hand menu.
+To add a new domain click on Create a new DNS zone button.

-- You can edit the following resource record types:
+- You can create and edit the following resource record types:

 A - Host records that offer the most basic host to IP address translation